 One fairly recent addition is The Siege of Jadotville, which turned out to be both a decent watch and an interesting subject for a film treatment.

 The film is based on the book The Siege at Jadotville: The Irish Army’s Forgotten Battle, from 2005.
 It concerns an action of an Irish light infantry company under UN command in the Republic of the Congo in 1961.
-[Spoiler alert] The Irish were isolated at an outpost in Jadotville, facing attacks from aa much larger force.
+[Spoiler alert] The Irish were isolated at an outpost in Jadotville, facing attacks from a much larger force.
 The unit eventually surrendered and were taken hostage.
 The commandant (equivalent to the rank of major) initially refused surrender despite the overwhelming odds, but eventually gave in after expended nearly all of his supplies, including ammunition and food.

 The movie portrays how the unwillingness of the UN command to come to the aid of the Jadotville meant that the Irish ultimately had to choose between surrender or a pointless death.
 The action was downplayed by both the UN and the Irish government.
 In 2004, a retired soldier who had fought at Jadotville succeeded in a campaign to obtain recognition for the veterans of this battle.
 The Irish Defense Ministry reviewed the circumstances of the battle, cleared the commandant and company of any misconduct, and paved the way for positive recognition by the Irish government.

 The story provides an interesting background for the movie.
-It is a conflict that many viewers likely know little about using facts that are coming fully to light now, half a century later.
+It is a conflict that many viewers likely know little about and uses facts that are only coming fully to light now, half a century later.
 Far from being simply a story about an isolated firefight in an obscure corner of the globe, the action was actually at the center of world politics for that time.